mozilla/mozwebqa-test-templates/templateREADME.md

 create and activate a [virtualenv](http://www.virtualenv.org) (e.g. `virtualenv
 <PROJECT_NAME>-tests-env; source <PROJECT_NAME>-tests-env/bin/activate`) to
 create a clean "virtual environment" for just this project.
-Then you can `pip install -r requiremenst/requirements.txt` in your virtual environment without needing to use `sudo`.
+Then you can `pip install -r requirements.txt` in your virtual environment without needing to use `sudo`.

 If you don't mind installing globally, just run: